 The park was originally part of a Wildlife Management Area managed by BC Environment.
 It was then proposed for protection through a wide variety of planning processes including the Protected Areas Strategy and the Cariboo-Chilcotin CORE process, and was designated a provincial park in 1995 through the Cariboo-Chilcotin Land Use Plan.
 The area is protected most notably because of its importance to an internationally significant herd of California bighorn sheep.

-To learn more about conservation efforts to preserve the values in this park, click here to view a non-government website.
+To learn more about conservation efforts to preserve the values in this park, click to view Cariboo Chilcotin Conservation Society’s webpage [non-government website].

 - Camping is not permitted in the Junction Sheep Range Provincial Park or on the private property of Riske Creek Ranching.

 - Obey park closures.
-Under the Hunting Regulations, only the access road is open to motor vehicles from Apr 1 to Nov 30.
+Under the Hunting Regulations, only the access road is open to motor vehicles from April 1 to November 30.
 Obey any posted signs showing a vehicle in a circle with a line through it.
-This sign means “No Motorized Vehicles Beyond This Point”.
+This sign means “No Motorized Vehicles Beyond This Point.”

 - Trampling of the cryptogamic crust, largely composed of lichens, causes soil erosion, and lichens may take many years to re-establish.
 Please stay on public trails and do not drive on or trample the lichen crust.